rust-lang/edition-guide/src/rust-2021/disjoint-capture-in-closures.md

 ## Migrations

-This new behavior is only activated in the new edition, or by specifically enabling it using `#[feature(capture_disjoint_fields)]`, since it can change the order in which fields are dropped and can impact auto trait usage with closures.
+This new behavior is only activated starting in the 2021 edition, since it can change the order in which fields are dropped and can impact auto trait usage with closures.

-As for all edition changes, an automatic migration is available.
-If you would like to be warned of semantics change that may impact your code, you can [use the lint](https://doc.rust-lang.org/rustc/lints/levels.html) `disjoint_capture_migrations`.
-The lint is also supported with [cargo fix](https://doc.rust-lang.org/cargo/commands/cargo-fix.html) to automatically migrate your code.
+When running `cargo fix --edition`, the closures in your code may be updated so that they will retain the old behavior on both the 2018 and 2021 editions.

-The migration fix involves adding `let _ = &a;` inside the closure to force the entire variable to be captured as before.
+It does this by enabling the `disjoint_capture_migration` lint which adds statements like `let _ = &a;` inside the closure to force the entire variable to be captured as before.

+After migrating, it is recommended to inspect the changes and see if they are necessary.
+After changing the edition to 2021, you can try to remove the new statements and test that the closure works as expected.
+You should review these closures, and ensure that the changes described above will not cause any problems.